McDaMastR/CollatzConjectureSimulator/README.md

 the corresponding `VkMemoryHeap::size`.

 `QUERY_BENCHMARKING` is a boolean value describing whether or not the program will benchmark Vulkan commands via queries.
-If 1, the `vkCmdCopyBuffer` and `vkCmdDispatch` commands will be benchmarked.
+If 1, the `vkCmdCopyBuffer` and `vkCmdDispatchBase` commands will be benchmarked.

 `LOG_VULKAN_ALLOCATIONS` is a boolean value describing whether or not the program will log memory allocations performed by the Vulkan API via a `VkAllocationCallbacks` object.